thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 ###Slide 6
-Some modules can be large, complex, and require a significant amount of trial and error, while others, like PE-supported modules, often work “right out of the box”.
-This module will be a very simple module to write; it contains just one class and one template.
+This module will be a very simple module to write.
+It contains just one class and one template.

 ###Slide 7
-The first thing to know is that, by default, the modules you use to manage nodes are located in /etc/puppetlabs/puppet/modules—this includes modules installed by PE, those that you download from the Forge, and those you write yourself.
+The first thing to know is that the modules you use to manage nodes are located in /etc/puppetlabs/puppet/modules.
+This includes modules installed by PE, those that you download from the Forge, and those you write yourself.

 Note: PE also installs modules in /opt/puppet/share/puppet/modules, but don’t modify anything in this directory or add modules of your own to it.

 There are plenty of resources about modules and the creation of modules that you can reference.
 Check out Modules and Manifests, the Beginner’s Guide to Modules, and the Puppet Forge.
+You will find links in the References section below